Bridal Shower Checklist

 Throwing a bridal shower for a close friend or relative is an immense honor, but it can definitely be stressful if you're not sure where to start.
 Here's how to tackle the planning process and throw an unforgettable party for the bride-to-be.

-When to Throw a Bridal Shower
+When to Plan a Bridal Shower

 Once you find all of these answers, you should have a better idea of when to throw the bridal shower.

-Questions to Ask when Planning a Bridal Shower
+Questions to Ask During Planning

 How to Plan a Bridal Shower